-Drain potatoes well.
+Drain the potatoes well.
 Use an electric mixer to beat the potatoes until smooth.
-Let the potatoes cool (you can refrigerate to speed up the process).
+Let the potatoes cool (you can refrigerate them to speed up the process).

 In a bowl, mix together the soy milk, sugar, eggs, and vanilla.
-Add to the potatoes.
+Add the mixture to the potatoes.

 In a separate bowl, mix together the flour, cinnamon, and salt.
 Add to the potato mixture.
 Mix until smooth.

 Divide the sweet potato mixture evenly between the pie crusts.
 Level off the tops with a spatula.

 Bake pies for 45 to 50 minutes, or until a knife inserted into the centers come out clean.

 - One of the secrets to the best sweet potato pie is choosing the sweetest potatoes possible.
 You obviously can't do this by tasting them in the supermarket, but examining them closely will give you a hint.
 Scrape off a little of the peel to reveal the potato flesh; you want a bright orange or even a dark red.
 Basically, the darker the flesh, the sweeter the potato.

 - Instead of boiling the potatoes, you can bake them in a 450 F oven for 45 to 60 minutes, or until soft enough to mash with a fork.

 - This pie is just perfect with a dollop of whipped cream, but to keep it dairy-free, serve with dairy-free whipped topping.

 - If you won't be using both pies at once, or are making them ahead of time, you can freeze the pies for later.
 Wrap well in plastic wrap and then a layer of aluminum foil and place in the freezer.
 Remove several hours before and place in the refrigerator so the pie can defrost slowly; this will avoid any excess moisture.